Seolhun/localize-components/README.md

 - Author : [HunSeol](https://github.com/Seolhun/)

+## Why
+- I just want to build react components withpout side-effect.
+  - All components have global stylesheet affecting origin product style.

 ## Goal
-- localized-style for custom.
+- localized-style withput side-effect.
-- stylesheet variable(using props) on localize-components.
+- All components are standalone withput dipendencies.
-- One components must has a one stylesheet and design. but components be changed using theme props.
+- All components be changed by React Context.

-## Why
-- I just want to build react components has no side effect. because some components has a global stylesheet affect original project style sheet.
-- **I think that all components must be standalone anywhere, any environments.**

 ## Used stacks
 - TypeScript